 If you skip a second payment, the loan servicer will continue to make collection calls and inquire why you have not made the payments.
 They make ask you to make a payment over the phone at the time they call.

-Generally, if you miss three payments the loan servicer will then send you a letter (referred to as a “Breach Letter” or “Demand Letter”) informing you that you have 30 days to bring your mortgage current or the loan will be accelerated.
+Generally, after you miss three or four payments the loan servicer will then send you a letter (referred to as a “Breach Letter” or “Demand Letter”) informing you that you have 30 days to bring your mortgage current or the loan will be accelerated.
 When a loan is accelerated, you have to immediately pay the entire balance of the loan, not just the past due amounts.
 This sets the stage for the nonjudicial foreclosure procedure to begin.

 To avoid foreclosure, you will have to bring the loan current by paying the full past due amount shown in the letter before the 30 days expires.
 If you send a partial amount, the lender will most likely send it back to you.